MtnDewIt/Shader-Debug-Files/README.md

 ## implicit_hill
 This shader does not compile at all by default

-This shader is using an invalid vertex type.
+This shader uses an invalid vertex type.

-For some reason the compiler is unable to properly parse the vertex type ```implicit_vertex``` even though it should be able to in theory
+For some reason, the compiler is unable to properly parse the vertex type ```implicit_vertex``` even though it should be able to in theory

 The solution to this issue is to simply replace the vertex type with its base value in the generator, which is ```implicit```.

-Applying the following patches allows the shader to compile solves the issue of invalid vertex types
+Applying the following patches allows the shader to compile and solves the issue of invalid vertex types

 [implicit_hill.hlsl #L16](https://github.com/Beatthezombie/HaloShaderGenerator/blob/3e9945db51dd27f30f99975b0a15cff3dba1fc4e/halo_online_shaders/implicit_hill.hlsl#L16)
 ```